Italy landslide: Rescuers search for missing people on Ischia island

 Rescue teams in Italy are still searching for missing people after a massive mudslide on the island of Ischia, near Naples, destroyed homes and dragged cars into the sea.

-Two people have been confirmed dead.
-Eleven others remain unaccounted for.
+Three people have been confirmed dead.
+Several others remain unaccounted for.

 More than 100 firefighters, as well as divers and earthmoving units, have been deployed to Ischia, Italy's Interior Minister Matteo Piantedosi said.